mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 Link to Fastq files used [GSE157428](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA661286&o=acc_s%3Aa)

 Paper 2 - Transcriptional analysis of C9orf72-associated ALS.
 A form of ALS caused by a hexanucleotide GGGGGG repeat expansion in the C9orf72 gene (Prudencio M et al., 2015).
-For this analysis only healthy and ALS samples from the frontal cortex where used for a better comparison to [Paper 1](https://github.com/mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/tree/main/Paper%201)
+For this analysis only healthy and ALS samples from the frontal cortex where used for a better comparison to Paper 1

-Paper 3 -
+Paper 3 - Analysis of the effect that myotonic dystrophy 1 has on the choroid plexus, the part of the brain responsible for the creation of cerebral spinal fluid(Nutter C.A et al., 2023).
+For this analysis only the DM1 and Unaffected samples where used.

 Link to the Fastq files used [GSE67196](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA279249&o=acc_s%3Aa)

 ## Analysis pipeline

 ![alt text](https://github.com/mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/blob/main/Analysis%20pipeline2.png)